Goran Pandev Profile

 His early days at Lazio are perhaps best remembered for his outstanding goal against Juventus.
 Pandev beat the stalwart defensive trio of Fabio Cannavaro, Lilian Thuram and Gianluca Zambrotta before firing past Gianluigi Buffon.

 In the 2004/05 season, Pandev scored four goals in 30 appearances in all competitions.
 In 2005/06, he netted 12 times in 38 games.
 He became increasingly prolific and scored 14 times in 39 appearances during the 2006/07 campaign.

 Pandev hit his peak in terms of personal goalscoring exploits during the 2007/08 campaign, scoring 19 times in 45 appearances for Lazio in all competitions.

-The 2008/09 campaign saw Pandev score 15 times in 37 appearances in all competitions.
-However, his fortunes took a turn for the worse after he indicated his desire to leave Lazio for new pastures in the summer of 2009.
+The 2008/09 season saw Pandev score 15 times in 37 appearances in all competitions.
+However, his fortunes took a turn for the worse after he indicated his desire to leave Lazio for pastures new in the summer of 2009.

 Lazio froze Pandev out of the team and branded him a rebel.
 The dispute between the two parties raged on until midway through the 2009/10 season, when Lazio were ordered to release Pandev and pay him €170,000 in compensation for emotional distress.

 "Pandev's appeal to the Lega Calcio's arbitration board was welcomed and they said we were in the right," said Pandev's lawyer, Mattia Grassani, as quoted by The Guardian.